Stunning Mousasi stops Vanderford in one

 Mousasi was fighting in his 58th pro MMA fight but showed no signs of aging as he made short work of the 31-year-old Vanderford.

-Vanderford had to wait in the cage as Mousasi whipped the crowd into a frenzy with his entrance, as he played 'Sweet Caroline'.
+Vanderford had to wait in the cage as Mousasi whipped the crowd into a frenzy with his entrance, as he played 'Sweet Caroline' to the Irish crowd.

 Mousasi has cut a relaxed figure all week and easily stepped away from an early Vanderford onslaught as the American tried to connect with a big shot early on.

-Vanderford's aggression was turned against him as Mousasi rocked him and moved in for the finish.
+Vanderford's aggression was turned against him as Mousasi rocked him with a counter and moved in for the finish when his opponent's desperate attempt to wrap him up failed.

-With his opponent on the canvas, Mousasi rained down elbows and hammer fists, forcing the referee to step in and stop the contest.
+With his opponent on the canvas, Mousasi rained down elbows and then hammer fists, forcing the referee to step in and stop the contest.

+"It's a fight.
+Sometimes you clip them and finish them early," Mousasi said of the quick finish.